vdubedout/2013_StartupWeekendMontreal_GymFocus_Android/README.md

 The website repository is there : https://github.com/hackinghealthca/gymfocus

-I want to thanks my team, kickstartr-android, and all the mentors that helped us during this week and particularly Gina Cook that showed me a lot of things about android
+I want to thanks my team, kickstartr-android, and all the mentors that helped us during this week end.
+Thanks to Gina Cook for his Android advices.